fsavje/gswdesign-R/README.md

 [![Build Status](https://travis-ci.org/fsavje/gswdesign-R.svg?branch=master)](https://travis-ci.org/fsavje/gswdesign-R)

-The `gswdesign` R package wrappers for the Julia package [GSWDesign](https://github.com/crharshaw/GSWDesign.jl), which is a fast implementation of the Gram--Schmidt Walk for balancing covariates in randomized experiments.
+The `gswdesign` R package provides wrappers for the Julia package [GSWDesign](https://github.com/crharshaw/GSWDesign.jl), which is a fast implementation of the Gram--Schmidt Walk for balancing covariates in randomized experiments.
 The Gram--Schmidt Walk design allows experimenters the flexibilty to control the amount of covariate balancing.

 ## How to install